Sale fans 10 to help resurgent Red Sox beat Orioles 7-2

+BALTIMORE (AP) — After getting off to a miserable start, Chris Sale and the Boston Red Sox are beginning to perform to their usual high standard.

-BALTIMORE (AP) — Chris Sale struck out 10 over six sharp innings, J.D.
-Martinez homered in a third straight game and the surging Boston Red Sox beat the Baltimore Orioles 7-2 on Saturday.
+Sale struck out 10 over six sharp innings, J.D.
+Martinez homered in a third straight game and the surging Red Sox beat the Baltimore Orioles 7-2 on Saturday.

+The defending World Series champions opened the season with nine losses in 12 games and were 9-15 on April 23.
+Now they’re 38-34 and can move five games over .500 for the first time by completing a three-game sweep Sunday.

+“We’re still getting better.
+We have our own goals we plan on achieving,” manager Alex Cora said.
+“We’ve got to get to our short-term goals first.”

+Sale lost his first five decisions and still isn’t close to getting his record to the break-even point, but he too is on a roll.

-Sale (3-7) gave up two runs, six hits and a walk.
-Both runs came in the sixth, after the left-hander extended his streak of innings without allowing an earned run to 22.
+The only run Sale allowed came in the sixth, after the left-hander extended his streak of innings without allowing an earned run to 22.

 Sale ended his outing by blowing a third strike past Keon Broxton with runners on the corners and Boston nursing a 3-2 lead.
 The seven-time All-Star has reached double figures in strikeouts nine times this season and 73 times in his 10-year career.